Accessing server logs by using Kibana

 You can display your visualizations on a dashboard for easier viewing.

-- Click to add a visualization to the dashboard.
+- Add a visualization to the dashboard by clicking Add.

 - Enter the name of your visualization into the search bar at the top of the screen.
 A list of visualizations that you have created is displayed.

 - From the list, select the visualizations that you want to include in the dashboard.
 You can expand or rearrange the visualizations on the dashboard, as necessary.